YZ-PJCAC/InterviewQuestion-PHP-Basic/Completion_Preview_Image/Finished.md

 # This is the result and message leave for interviewer

 ## Sorry for taking so long, I went to ask for the university letter from my college and it took a bit of time to APPROVE, that's why there was a delay.
 Of course it took me a little while to get to know ajex.
-I have completed all the requirements, so please take a look.
+I have completed all the requirements, I hope it's not too late，so please take a look.

 ## Question A
 1. Error